WebViewGold Alternative: Cloud Builds Instead of Source Code Templates (2026)

 Code2Native inverts the model.
 You don't install anything: you enter your website URL (or upload source code), configure the app in the browser, and the cloud compiles and signs the binary with your own keys — the keystore stays yours, so you're never locked in.
 A typical Android build finishes in a few minutes.

-To be precise about what Code2Native can build today: signed Android APK/AAB from any website, source builds for Flutter, native Android (Gradle), and Capacitor projects that include an android/folder, Windows EXE installers, and iOS Web Clips.
-Cloud iOS IPA builds — the App Store kind — are opening by waitlist, as are React Native, Ionic, and Expo source builds.
-If you need an App Store iOS app this week and you own a Mac, WebViewGold's DIY path gets you there and we don't.
-Yet.
+To be precise about what Code2Native can build today: signed Android APK/AAB from any website, source builds for Flutter, native Android (Gradle), and Capacitor projects that include an android/ folder, Windows EXE installers, and iOS Web Clips.
+Cloud iOS IPA builds — the App Store kind — run on real Apple silicon and return an unsigned .ipa you re-sign yourself; React Native, Ionic, and Expo source builds are still opening by waitlist.
+If you'd rather own a native Xcode project and build on your own Mac, that's WebViewGold's DIY path; we build the .ipa in the cloud instead.

 Updates are the other structural difference.
 When Android policies or WebView behavior change, you rebuild with one click and the cloud toolchain is already current.
 There's no project to re-merge and no local environment to nurse back to health.